 Other variations on Austen books include Northanger Abbey by Val McDermid, Sense and Sensibility by Joanna Trollope, Death Comes To Pemberley by P.D.
 James, Longbourn by Jo Baker and Mr. Darcy’s Diary by Amanda Grange..

 Every September if you are in Bath, the city holds a 10 day Jane Austen in Bath festival.
 My daughter and I are already making plans to return for the festival!

 We stayed at 15 Great Pulteney street, a luxury boutique hotel on Great Pulteney Street which is a grand street leading of the Pulteney Bridge.
 The convenient location made our visit around Jane Austen’s Bath very easy.
 My daughter was delighted with our bedroom with its beautiful trompe l’eoil canopy bed.

-Jane Austen’s former home on Sydney Place is now luxury apartment accommodation, Jane Austen’s Home and Apartments.
-Available through Bath Boutique Stays, there are 4 apartments that can sleep between 2-4 people.
+Jane Austen’s former home on Sydney Place is now luxury apartment accommodation.
+Available through Bath Boutique Stays, Jane Austen’s Home and Apartments are 4 apartments that can sleep between 2-4 people.

 This article contains affiliate links for which our disclosure policy is available.